-Indian Steel Indian Grass is primarily grown for its highly ornamental fruit.
+Sioux Blue Indian Grass is primarily grown for its highly ornamental fruit.
 The coppery-bronze seed heads are carried on showy plumes displayed in abundance from early to late fall.
-It has masses of beautiful panicles of buttery yellow flowers held atop the stems in late summer, which are most effective when planted in groupings.
-Its grassy leaves are bluish-green in color with showy steel blue variegation.
-The foliage often turns gold in fall.
+It has masses of beautiful spikes of gold flowers in late summer, which are most effective when planted in groupings.
+Its grassy leaves are green in color.
+The foliage often turns brown in fall.
 The tan stems can be quite attractive.

-Indian Steel Indian Grass Photo courtesy of NetPS Plant Finder
+Sioux Blue Indian Grass Photo courtesy of NetPS Plant Finder